unwiredben/arduboy-beamemup/readme.md

 critters, but didn't have much physics.
 I originally wanted the cows to splat if dropped from the top of the screen, but I think the subtle bouncing is more friendly to the player.

+Discussion of the game is at <a href="https://community.arduboy.com/t/beam-em-up-game-jam-5/9200/10">this Arduboy Community thread.</a>

 <a href="https://felipemanga.github.io/ProjectABE/?url=https://github.com/unwiredben/arduboy-beamemup/raw/master/BeamEmUp/BeamEmUp.hex">Play it in your browser using ProjectABE!</a>